Armed student killed in officer-involved shooting at Austin-East High School

 A Knoxville police officer was shot in the leg and a student, also named as a suspect, died following an officer-involved shooting at Austin-East High School.

 KNOXVILLE, Tenn.
-(WVLT) - An Austin-East High School student died during an officer-involved shooting Monday afternoon.
+(WVLT) - An armed Austin-East Magnet High School student was killed in an officer-involved shooting Monday afternoon, according to a report from the Tennessee Bureau of Investigation.

-No information was released about whether the returned fire struck the student.
+A struggle followed, during which Thompson Jr.’s gun was fired.
+Officers then fired twice, according to the TBI.
+One of the responding officers, Adam Willson, was reportedly injured, but TBI officials confirmed that the bullet that struck Officer Willson was not fired from Thompson Jr.’s gun.

-The officer who was shot was taken to the University of Tennessee Medical Center with a leg injury.
-The officer had surgery and is now in recovery.

-Knoxville Mayor Indya Kincannon confirmed she met with the officer who was conscious and alert, “He’d rather he be hurt than anyone else and he’s in very good spirits.”
+Willson was taken to the University of Tennessee Medical Center for treatment and underwent surgery for a leg injury, the report said.
+Knoxville Mayor Indya Kincannon confirmed she met with the officer who was conscious and alert saying “he’d rather he be hurt than anyone else and he’s in very good spirits.”

-Knoxville Police Chief Eve Thomas said it was chilling to learn an officer had been hit and that it had happened at a school.
+WVLT News spoke with Knoxville Police Chief Eve Thomas, who said it was chilling to learn an officer had been hit and that it had happened at a school.
 She said the school was initially placed on lockdown while officers ascertained who was involved.
-She said officers then worked to reunite students with their loved ones.
+She said officers then worked to reunite students with their loved ones at a reunification site at the baseball field behind Austin-East.

+Following the shooting, Knox Co.
+Schools Superintendent Bob Thomas notified the public regarding the school building being secured.
+“The school building has been secured and students who were not involved in the incident have been released to their families,” Thomas said.

-Multiple law enforcement agencies responded to the incident including the Knoxville Fire Department, Bureau of Alcohol, Tobacco, Firearms, and Explosives in Nashville (ATF Nashville) and TBI.
-The Knoxville Fire Department said its crews were some of the first on the scene.
-Fire officials said officers worked as shields for paramedics who worked to find injured individuals.
+Multiple agencies responded following the shooting, including the Knoxville Fire Department, Bureau of Alcohol, Tobacco, Firearms, and Explosives in Nashville (ATF Nashville) and the TBI.
+KFD officials said officers acted as shields while paramedics worked to find injured people.

+Austin-East Behavior Interventionist, Quana Fields, told WVLT News she and other staff members were inside the school building around 4:00 p.m. while police continued their investigation.

+ATF Nashville released a statement on the incident, saying they planned to work with KPD officers.

 “ATF will be working with the Knoxville PD as well as focusing on the tracing of firearms and the recovery of shell cases which will be entered into NIBIN to see if there are any connections to previous shootings,” said ATF in a statement.